4 Historical sites near Dublin

 Trim Castle is where the movie Brave Heart, Mel Gibson’s Scottish epic was filmed.
 The castle is open to guided tour only and takes around an hour and a half.
 There are some who say the Castle is haunted Monks have been seen wandering throughout the ruins and guests in the Trim Castle Hotel (which is across the road) and some have seen nuns praying at the foot of their bed in the hotel.
 The hotel sits on the grounds of an old Cemetery for nuns.

-These 4 sites you must see outside of Dublin are all within easy driving distance of each other and easy to find.
+These 4 sites historical sites in Ireland that you must see outside of Dublin are all within easy driving distance of each other and easy to find.
 There is lots more to see and visit when taking a day trip out of Dublin.
 Here are a few more stories you might be interested in.

 Dublin is a brilliant city to enjoy some Irish “craic” and here are a few ideas for you to check out if you want to get the full Dublin experience.